On the derived category of 1-motives: The Hodge realisation

 The isomorphisms \eqref{eqhomHodge} may be applied to geometric motives like $M(X)$, $X$ any $\C$-scheme of finite type (yielding $\LAlb(X)$), but also $M(X)^*(n)[2n]$ and $M^c(X)$ yielding $\LAlb^*(X)$ and $\LAlb^c(X)$ respectively.
 We thus get the following corollary, overlapping Deligne's conjecture (see \ref{not1} and \ref{delnot} for the notation):

 \begin{cor} Let $X$ be an $n$-dimensional complex algebraic variety.
-The mixed Hodge structures $H^i(X,\Q)^{\leq 1}$, $H^{2n-i}(X,\Q(n))_{\leq 1}$ and $H_i^c(X,\Q)_{\leq 1}$ induced by the Betti cohomology mixed Hodge structure and the Borel-Moore homology mixed Hodge structure admit a purely algebraic construction provided by the previously explained isomorphisms
+The mixed Hodge structures $H^i(X,\Q)^{\leq 1}$, $H^{2n-i}(X,\Q(n))_{\leq 1}$ and $H_i^c(X,\Q)_{\leq 1}$ induced by the mixed Hodge structures on the Betti cohomology and the Borel-Moore homology admit a purely algebraic construction provided by the previously explained isomorphisms

 of mixed Hodge structures. \end{cor}

 \begin{remark} Deligne's conjecture \cite[(10.4.1)]{D} concerns three types of Hodge structures of level $\le 1$ for $X$ of dimension $\le N$: $I(H^n(X,\Z))$, $II_n(H^n(X,\Z))$ ($n\le N$) and $II_N(H^n(X,\Z))$ ($n\ge N$).
 Corollary \ref{isodelcor} covers the first and last (compare Remark \ref{delnot}), but not the second in general.
 The issue for $II_n$ and $II_N$ is that the motive $M(X)^*(n)[2n]$ is effective for $n\ge\dim X$ by Lemma \ref{leffe}, but not for $n<\dim X$ in general.
 Indeed, if $M(X)^*(n)[2n]$ is effective, then it is isomorphic in $\DM_-^\eff\otimes\Q$ to $\ihom_\eff(M(X),\Z(n)[2n])$ for formal reasons, and therefore the latter is a geometric motive.
 But this is false \eg for $n=2$ and $X$ a suitable smooth projective $3$-fold, see \cite{Ay-Hub}.